Easter-eggs/RT-doc/general.md

 #### ItemsArrayRef

 `DBIx::SearchBuilder` also define `ItemsArrayRef`.
-In [DBIx::SearchBuilder documentation](http://search.cpan.org/~alexmv/DBIx-SearchBuilder-1.66/lib/DBIx/SearchBuilder.pm#ItemsArrayRef) we acan read :
+In [DBIx::SearchBuilder documentation](http://search.cpan.org/dist/DBIx-SearchBuilder/lib/DBIx/SearchBuilder.pm#ItemsArrayRef) we can read :

     Return a refernece to an array containing all objects found by this search.